Rekihyt/Sifu/notes.md

   A -> 1 :: { A -> 1, B, C }
 ```
 Using `(A -> 1) : {...}` instead doesn't work, because the arrow `A -> 1` isn't
-a subapp in the pattern.
+a subpattern in the pattern.
 More generally, parenthesis are only a tool to express
 nesting structure, not precedence.

 The operator `-->` is also probably needed for commas

 The operators `=>` and `==>` are probably needed to decrease levels of nesting,
 because sometimes 0 is desired.
 They would make `->` map only to its first
-app as a singleton not an array.
+pattern as a singleton not an array.
 This might make some precedence operators
 redundant.

 The operator `@` is necessary for globbing.
 Matching using it needs
-some kind of substring search algorithm for apps though (but probably not for
+some kind of substring search algorithm for pattern though (but probably not for
 patterns).
-It could be combined like `{*}` to denote the current pattern or
+It could be combined like `{*}` to denote the current trie or
 everything in scope.

 Single arrow: rewrite to first match, looking back or else self
 Double arrow: rewrite to all matches in order looking back or else empty.

-Commas might be better as a way to append instead of separate apps.
+Commas might be better as a way to append instead of separate pattern.
 An append
-operator would also be good to enable treating apps of a single pattern as just
+operator would also be good to enable treating pattern of a single trie as just
-a pattern, but this can easily be defined.
+a trie, but this can easily be defined.
 Trailing commas are desirable for
-consistency but are problematic because the empty apps following one is added
+consistency but are problematic because the empty pattern following one is added
 to a pattern.
 One possible solution is to change how newlines are parsed
 instead: a newline followed by a closing brace does not denote a trailing empty
-apps.
+pattern.
 ```

-# Make apps of length 1 map to a singleton
+# Make pattern of length 1 map to a singleton
 (x) -> x
 # This now evaluates into a basic trie without nesting.
 { 1 -> A, 2 -> B, 3 -> C }